Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 ## Prerequisites

  1. Docker installed on local machine or cloud IDEs.
- 2. Basic knowledge of Apache Kafka, MySQL, Superset, containerization in-general and data visualization.
+ 2. Basic knowledge of Apache Kafka, MySQL server and database handling, Apache Spark, containerization in-general and data visualization.
  3. Understanding of real-time streaming data, message brokering, resource handling and its processing.
  4. Linux OS makes life a lot easier.
 Avoid Windows OS when embarking on projects like this.